U

 Lead time focus Design → spec → scale-up

-Note: MOQ varies by complexity, SKU count, and compliance requirements.
+Note: MOQ varies by complexity, SKU count, packaging, and compliance requirements.

 Best For

-IP owners and brands seeking design expertise and scalable handmade execution.
+IP owners and brands seeking design expertise plus scalable handmade execution.

 Quick Model Guide